XIENCE™ Stent as the Gold Standard Among DES1

 Evidence of Unparalleled Outcomes Long After PCI1

-Data from multiple studies show that XIENCE™ Stents deliver unparalleled patient outcomes which last far beyond the intervention.
-Extensive evidence of low definite ST rates is outlined below.
+Extensive evidence demonstrates that XIENCE™ Stents deliver unparalleled patient outcomes which last far beyond the intervention.
+Data from multiple studies support these exceptional results.

 References